flotiq/flotiq-docs/docs/API/content-type/listing-co.md

 ### Hydrating objects

 If you wish to receive underlying objects attached to objects you are listing, you need to send a request with query parameter `hydrate` set to  number of hydration level.
+The maximum allowed hydration level is 2.
 The example below shows example response for products with a category, product image and product gallery.

 !!!
 Example